-Please refer to the Teacher Cover Procedure for specific details.
+Please refer to the Teacher Cover Procedure for specific details (re.
+MS Teams: Worthgate Teams Staffroom "Cover" Channel).

-Staff are expected to check their e-mails regularly every day, in case they are required to take Cover Lessons.
+Staff are expected to check their e-mails and MS Teams regularly every day (and throughout the day, when convenient), in case they are required to take Cover Lessons.

 Staff unable to attend and deliver their lessons need to follow the cover procedure, ensuring they have communicated their absence with the Cover Manager (Lorraine Whittaker-Francis) 07740 237038 cover@worthgateschool.com between the hours of 7.00am and 8.00am.
-They also need to email Cover Work to Lorraine and their Line Manager.
+They also need to provide Cover information and Lesson Work to Lorraine and their Line Manager via MS Teams (Worthgate Teams Staffroom "Cover" Channel).
 Cover Work should be appropriate and clear for students and the staff delivering the cover lesson (the cover teacher is not responsible for identifying / amending resources for cover lessons).